Proof of absence of local conserved quantities in the mixed-field Ising chain: Introduction

 \section{Introduction}

 In a quantum many-body system, the local conserved quantities impose significant constraints on the unitary dynamics.
-For instance, in the context of thermalization in isolated quantum systems~\cite{Neumann1929,Deutsch1991,Srednicki1994,Rigol2008,DAlessio2016,Mori2018}, it is known that we need to specify all local conserved quantities to describe the relaxed state correctly.
-Indeed, if some local conserved quantity is not used to specify the equilibrium state, its expectation value will never relax to its equilibrium value unless they coincide from the beginning.
+For instance, in the context of thermalization in isolated quantum systems~\cite{Neumann1929,Neumann2010,Deutsch1991,Srednicki1994,Rigol2008,DAlessio2016,Mori2018}, it is known that we need to specify all local conserved quantities to describe the relaxed state correctly~\cite{Rigol2008,Mori2018}.
 On the other hand, thermodynamics assumes that the equilibrium state is specified by a set of variables whose number is independent of the system size.
 Thus, for the unitary dynamics to be consistent with thermodynamics, we need to confirm that the number of local conserved quantities is independent of the system size.
-Furthermore, to construct the equilibrium state, not only smallness of their number but also their explicit expression will be needed.

-In addition, chaos in quantum many-body systems has attracted much attention due to its relation with thermalization and quantum information theory, such as eigenstate thermalization~\cite{Neumann1929,Deutsch1991,Srednicki1994,Rigol2008} and scrambling~\cite{Hayden2007,Sekino2008,Shenker2014,Hosur2016,Yoshida2019,Zhu2022}.
-When testing whether a quantum many-body system is chaotic, one often examines energy level spacing distribution~\cite{ Wigner1955,Dyson1962,Dyson1962a,Mehta2004, Oganesyan2007,Atas2013,Giraud2022, Santos2010,Kollath2010,Mondaini2016 }.
-However we need to construct this distribution finding all local conserved quantities and symmetries and dividing the symmetry sectors; otherwise the observed distribution will never be described by the Wigner-Dyson distribution~\cite{Giraud2022}, which is the evidence of chaos.
-Hence local conserved quantity analysis is important also for checking the signature of quantum chaos.
+In addition, chaos in quantum many-body systems has attracted much attention due to its relation with thermalization~\cite{Neumann1929,Neumann2010,Deutsch1991,Srednicki1994,Rigol2008} and quantum information theory~\cite{Hayden2007,Sekino2008,Shenker2014,Hosur2016,Yoshida2019,Zhu2022}.
+When testing whether a quantum many-body system is chaotic, one often examines energy-level spacing distribution~\cite{ Wigner1955,Dyson1962,Dyson1962a,Mehta2004, Oganesyan2007,Atas2013,Giraud2022, Santos2010,Kollath2010,Mondaini2016 }.
+However, we need to construct this distribution specifying all local conserved quantities and symmetries; otherwise, the observed distribution will never be described by the Wigner-Dyson distribution~\cite{Giraud2022}, which is the evidence of chaos.
+Hence, finding all local conserved quantities is important for checking the signature of quantum chaos.

+Furthermore, the validity of linear response theory~\cite{Green1952,Kubo1957,KTH} has long been discussed~\cite{Kubo1957,Mazur1969,Suzuki1971,KTH,Shimizu1999,Endo2018,Chiba2020,Chiba2023}.
+It has been shown that, for the response to be consistent with thermodynamics in the static limit, absence of local conserved quantities (that have finite overlaps with the observable of interest) is necessary~\cite{Mazur1969,Suzuki1971}.